The La Niña effect: How to prepare for the storm

 Information and resources

-Emergency services and State and Territory governments have a range of useful resources to help business and individuals plan and take practical actions to protect their assets and understand risks.
+Emergency services and State and Territory governments also have a range of useful resources to help business and individuals plan and take practical actions to protect their assets and understand risks.